aurora-is-near/aurora-engine/etc/eth-test/README.md

 ##### Typing in tx passing tests

-If testing json file includes `hash` and `sender` in result of the transaction, Parse json file with `TransactionTestOk`.
+If testing json file includes `hash` and `sender` in result of the transaction, Parse json file with `TransactionTestOk` parser.

 ```Rust
 #[test]